TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

   Use `plant_engine.datasets.list_datasets()` to list available files and `get_dataset_description()` to read these summaries programmatically.

-All dataset lookups are case-insensitive and ignore spaces thanks to the `normalize_key` helper, so references such as `"Citrus"` and `"citrus"` map to the same entries.
+All dataset lookups are case-insensitive and ignore spaces or hyphens thanks to the `normalize_key` helper, so references such as `"Citrus"`, `"citrus"` and `"citrus-tree"` map to the same entries.

 You can override the default `data/` directory by setting the environment variable `HORTICULTURE_DATA_DIR` when running scripts or tests.
 An additional